peacheese/Expression-Transformer/readme.md

 ## AT THE BEGINNING
 This seemed-nonsense work was distributed for the ANN class in Tsinghua University.
+This work got an A- final score with 0.5 plus in other works.

 ## The Performance of Expression Evaluation on Transformer